edHelper.com

 By Jane Runyon

 2 Jacques-Yves Cousteau was born in Saint Andre de Cubzac, France, on June 11, 1910.
 Cousteau attended the French Naval Academy.
 He was trained to be a gunnery officer.
 In 1933, he joined the French Navy.
 It was here that he was able to experiment with equipment he created for undersea exploration.
-He first tested what is, perhaps, one of the first diving masks in 1936.
+He first tested what was, perhaps, one of the first diving masks in 1936.

 3 Cousteau was still in the Navy during World War II.
 He and Emile Gagnan invented the aqua-lung in 1943.
 It was the first of many pieces of SCUBA equipment sold to the public.
 SCUBA is a term used to describe self-contained underwater breathing apparatuses.
-This equipment allowed divers more freedom than the full diving suits which had been used before.
+This equipment allowed divers more freedom than the full diving suits that had been used before.

 Paragraphs 4 to 9: